 In addition to swimming, Brown’s Beach is a great location to learn water sports like kayaking, canoeing, or paddle boarding.
 The snack bar has a selection of summer staples like hot dogs and ice cream, so you don’t even have to leave the beach.

 If you want something a little more substantial, just a few feet away, Dock Brown’s Lakeside Tavern has great burgers, salads, and cocktails.
-We loved kicking back on their porch at sunset.
+We love kicking back on their porch at sunset.

 Wander Yaddo Gardens